Deep inference of simulated strong lenses in ground-based surveys: Experiments for Model Stability

 \subsection{1-parameter Model}

 First, regarding stability for the 1-parameter model, variations in model performance on $\theta_E$ were $\sim10^{-3}$ arcsec ($\sim0.1\%$) --- the same order of magnitude of the model uncertainties. \myfigure{}~\ref{fig:1param3seed} shows residuals for the different seed models on the same test images.
 It is undesirable for the choice of random seed to significantly impact the model's posterior predictions.
 However, this is an edge case because a $\sim10^{-3}$-arcsec modeling uncertainty is only achievable for extremely constrained and unrealistic models, such as this 1-parameter model.
 In practice, modeling uncertainties for $\theta_E$ in the most optimal real-world cases --- i.e., high-resolution space-based images of simple lens systems \cite{Ruff_2011} --- are on the order of 5\%.
 The residuals for the 1-parameter model indicate that there may be a stochastic noise floor caused by weight initialization and that the uncertainty of this noise floor is on the order of $\sim$0.1\%.
 The results show that given a sufficiently constrained model, it is possible to attain the precision and accuracy level up to the level of this noise floor.
-It may be possible to lower the noise floor via ensembling of model results to average out the noise.
-We discuss this in \mysection{}~\ref{sec:discussion}.

 We find that the NPE model is well-calibrated for each of the random seeds: the rank histograms and the accompanying cumulative distribution functions (\myfigure{}~\ref{fig:1_paramSBC}), along with the posterior coverages (\myfigure{}~\ref{fig:1param3seed}), show that one model (seed 465) is almost perfectly calibrated and that two models (seeds 42 and 839) are slightly underconfident.
 All three models in \myfigure{}~\ref{fig:1_paramSBC} exhibit slight $\cap$-shaped distributions in the rank histograms, indicating that the posterior models slightly overestimate the true posterior uncertainty.
 The rank histogram for the seed 42 model skews slightly to the left, indicating a slight bias towards lower values compared to the true posterior (underestimation).
 In comparison, the seed 465 model skews slightly to the right, indicating a slight systematic bias towards higher values (overestimation).
 These variations are not readily perceptible in the residual plots (\myfigure{}~\ref{fig:1paramcornerseed}) or the posterior coverage plot (\myfigure{}~\ref{fig:1param3seed}).